Biology concepts – evolution, reproductive advantage, natural selection, co-dominance, X-linked genes

 might die from sickle cell disease, but probably not from sickle cell trait or beta-thalassemia.
 Learning not to eat fava beans makes the G6PDH mutation less lethal.
 One might very well live to an age where one could mate and pass on his/her genes.
 The diseases might still kill the patient, just not as soon as malaria would.

 Malaria is a killer, and significantly, a killer of the young.
 In East Africa, children are bitten by the anopheles mosquito on average 50-80 times each month.
 They very well might not reach an age to reproduce.
-Therefore, having sickle cell trait, thalassemia, or favism provides a reproductive advantage in these environments and natural selection has resulted in these genes remaining in the populations in these areas.
+Therefore, having sickle cell trait, thalassemia, or favism provides a reproductive advantage in these environments and natural selection has resulted in these alleles remaining in the populations in these areas.

 Next week, how the plague was defeated by a genetic disease.